NashTech-Labs/python_bootstrap_best_practices/README.md

-# Best practices python
+# Best Practices Python
 The below repository is present on Knoldus Public Github and contains the multi-module python project with best practices and standards implemented.

-# Requirments
+# Requirnments
 Python 3.8

 # Package Management